MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 - Assign licenses to the relevant users
 - Educate organizational stakeholders how to get started hosting Mesh events

-For more information on preparing your organization for Microsoft Mesh, please see documentation located at [Preparing your organization for Microsoft Mesh](preparing-your-organization.md)
+For more information on preparing your organization for Microsoft Mesh, please see [Preparing your organization](preparing-your-organization.md)

-For more information on setting up Mesh events, please see our Events overview page at [Mesh events overview ](../../events-guide/events-overview.md).
+For more information on setting up Mesh events, please see our Events overview page at [Mesh events overview](../../events-guide/events-overview.md).

 ## During a Trial